premchander-revature/interviewquestions/.NET FULL STACK/C#OOPS.md

 <blockquote>

-- For hiding the base class method from derived class simply declare the derived class method with the new keyword.
+- For hiding the base class method from the derived class, simply declare the derived class method with the new keyword.
-Whereas in C#, for overriding the base class method in a derived class, you need to declare the base class method as virtual and the derived class method as overriden.
+Whereas in C#, for overriding the base class method in a derived class, you need to declare the base class method as virtual, and the derived class method as overridden.
 - If a method is simply hidden then the implementation to call is based on the compile-time type of the argument "this".
 Whereas if a method is overridden then the implementation to be called is based on the run-time type of the argument "this".
-- New is reference-type specific, overriding is object-type specific.
+- New is reference-type specific and overriding is object-type specific.

 </blockquote>